CERT-Polska/Artemis/README.md

 but also [building easy-to-read messages that are sent to organizations to improve their security](https://artemis-scanner.readthedocs.io/en/latest/generating-reports.html).

+If you are a national, government CSIRT (or other CSIRT with large constituency) and want to learn how to use Artemis to improve the security of your constituency, you may sign up for [a free training led by CERT PL](https://cert.pl/artemis-trainings)!

 The Artemis project has been initiated by the [KN Cyber](https://kncyber.pl/) science club of [Warsaw University of Technology](https://pw.edu.pl) and is currently being developed by [CERT Polska](https://cert.pl).

 ## [Quick Start 🔨](https://artemis-scanner.readthedocs.io/en/latest/quick-start.html) | [Docs 📚](https://artemis-scanner.readthedocs.io/en/latest/)